Shipping, Delivery and On Farm Pickup

 Do I need to be home for the delivery option?

-No. It’s always nice if we haven’t met before to meet face-to-face for the first time on a home delivery.
+No. It’s always nice if we haven’t met before to meet face-to-face for the first time on home delivery.
 But it is not necessary.
 Your order will be left on your front porch in an insulated bag with ice packs and should remain frozen for up to three hours.
-Deliveries happen Sunday morning from 9:00am-3:00pm
+Deliveries happen based on zones and you will be notified of your delivery day when you order.

 Can I set up a reoccurring shipment?